On November 5th, there was a “crowd surge” at a Travis Scott concert in Houston.

 Preventable because this has happened before.
 Not once, not twice, but hundreds of times.

-The Romans and Jews infamously suffered a deadly crowd trample incident.
-You know when that was?
+The Romans and Jews infamously suffered a deadly crowd trample incident that killed hundreds of people.
+Do you know when that was?
 Hint: Romans and Jews!
+It was thousands

 Crowds cannot control themselves.
-Left to their own devices, crowds will overcrowd.
+Left to their own devices, they will overcrowd.
 They panic, stampede, and riot.
 And that leads to death.
-It’s terrible.

 Humankind knows this.
-We know how crowds behave.
-Or we should know this.
+Or we should know it.
 We should have learned this important lesson millennia before Travis Scott was a glimmer in his pappy’s eye.

 But people need reminders.
 Without them, we repeat our past mistakes.